 Russian Centre of Science and Culture in Colombo (RCSC) is a representative of the Federal Agency for Commonwealth of Independent States, compatriots living abroad and International humanitarian cooperation (Rossotrudnichestvo) in Sri Lanka.
-It is located in the prestigious district of the capital under the name Colombo-7.
+It is located in the prestigious district of the capital Colombo-07.

 The Russian Centre in Colombo, initiated in the year 1973 has been contributing towards the bilateral relationship between the Russian Federation and the Democratic Socialist Republic of Sri Lanka for over four decades.
 Although it may be discovered at the heart of Colombo, down Independence Avenue in the present era, the very first operations of the “Soviet Cultural Centre” took place at a building situated along Ramanayake Mawatha in Colombo 02.
 The current centre, which was declared open by the Late President J. R. Jayawardena began its operations in the year 1986.